 Leverage will be determined in accordance with the sum of the notional of financial derivative instruments approach (which defines the leverage as the sum of the absolute value of the notional amounts of all financial derivative instruments in the Sub-Fund's portfolio).
-The average leverage of the Sub-Fund, under normal market conditions, is expected to be 2200%.
-The Sub-Fund's level of leverage may possibly be higher under certain circumstances including, but not limited to, a low market volatility environment.
+Based on the sum of the notional of financial derivative instruments approach, the Sub-Fund's expected level of leverage will generally vary from 1000% and 3500% of the Sub-Fund's NAV.
+The Sub-Fund's level of leverage may possibly be higher under certain circumstances, including but not limited to, in the event of sudden market movement that cause options held by the Sub-Fund to move in-to-the-money, thereby increasing the corresponding delta exposure level.